 Although details have not been confirmed, it is likely that Facebook will use its new currency to enable payments within the Facebook platform.
 If it is not tethered to the Facebook platform, investors will be able to invest in Diem by buying and trading it on digital exchanges.

 Here’s where savvy blockchain investors can learn from the thousands of altcoins that have launched over the past few years.

 Value is driven by users.
 The blockchain is about people: the more people who use a blockchain, the more valuable it becomes, due to network effects.
 Facebook is one of the most valuable networks on the planet, giving its currency a potentially massive valuation (if it can get enough people using it).
 If the adoption we have seen of digital assets within Paypal is any guide the adoption curve of Diem could be vertical.

 Value will likely accrue to Facebook stock.
 Because Diem is envisioned as a stablecoin (e.g., a digital currency with a stable value, like the dollar), the value of the new economy would likely flow into Facebook’s stock price.
 In other words, for every dollar invested in Diem, consider a dollar in FB stock.

 Trading opportunities abound.
 While we are generally fans of blockchain value investing (“buy and hold”), there will be many opportunities for trading (“buy and sell”), including arbitraging against other stablecoins and other global currencies.
 Trading will be a rich area of opportunity, especially at launch.

 The beginning of the next wave: If the new Facebook coin takes off, expect other tech companies to follow suit with their own digital currencies.
-As a rule of thumb, the companies with the most network effects will be the ones that accrue the most value (think Google, Twitter, Apple).
+As a rule of thumb, the companies with the most network effects will be the ones that accrue the most value (think Google, Twitter, Apple, Amazon).

 The blockchain is about people.
 Facebook, with its focus on connecting people, is in a perfect position to become a blockchain leader overnight.